 Using the approaches above will ensure children can see the progress they are making in RSHE, help teachers to plan effectively and also provide the evidence you need for internal and external reviews.

 RSE, RSHE and PSHE terminology guide

-- The health of our bodies. and mental wellbeing
+- Physical health and mental wellbeing

 PSHE is defined by the DfE as “Personal, social, health and economic (PSHE) education is an important and necessary part of all pupils’ education.
 All schools should teach PSHE, drawing on good practice, and this expectation is outlined in the introduction to the proposed new national curriculum.